School leadership

 Article 39 of the 2019 Framework law n° 51-17 on the Education, Training and Scientific Research System states that the government authorities and training establishments concerned are required to revise the programs and curricula for the initial training of executives in the various components and levels of the education.
 This training and scientific research system is established with the goal of qualifying them, to develop their capacities and improve their performance and professional competence, through the adaptation of training regimes to new educational, pedagogical, scientific, and technological developments, and considering the specificities of each training category.
 The 1999 National Charter for Education and Training also give educators and administrative staff the right to benefit from solid initial training.
 The objectives, durations, content, and training regimes will be constantly reorganized in line with the evolution of the educational context and the results of the pedagogical assessment.

-According to the 2014 Training Curriculum for Educational Administration Managers which outlines training activities, pre-service training takes place over a full year with about 60% internships and supervision on top of 40% of training on specific training modules.
+The training period is 2 years, as indicated in article 31bis of decree no. 2.24.397 dated June 26, 2024, with about 60% internships and supervision on top of 40% of training on specific training modules.
 The two forms are offered alternatively to ensure a “back and forth” between theory and practice.
 Internships may take place at the primary or college levels.
 Students are guided by experienced directors of the host establishments who also serve as their tutors.
-Training takes place at ENS or FLSH (Professional BA in Education) and one year in the Regional Center for Pedagogical and Training Professions.

 Decree No. 2-11-672 on the Creation and Organization of Regional Centers for the Professions of Education and Training states that the training period for trainee students admitted to the training corps of educational administration cadres and cadres of the Administrative, Educational and Social Support Authority takes two academic years to obtain a diploma in training in educational administration.